swordholder/cuisines-tomorrow/README.md

 + Put the write up mentioned in point 4. into the end of this file.
 + Share the project with gitlab user *quandoo_recruitment_task* (go to `Settings -> Members -> Invite member`, find the user in `Select members to invite` and set `Choose a role permission` to `Developer`)
 + Send us an **ssh** clone link to the repository.

+Scaling:
+First of all I wouldn't say that having billions of objects in-memory is the most efficient way for solving this problem, it will definitely slow down the application.
+Secondly if we are planning to use Collections and/or arrays - they only support about two billion elements.
+We can consider using ByteBuffer and save our serialized objects in that byteBuffer.
+But the more objects we will have the slower it will become to work with it, and also we shouldn't forget that memory is not infinite.
+So having so much data in-memory is a bit risky decision I would say.
+For billions of objects/data I would consider using some distributed DataBase systems like Cassandra, Hadoop, etc.
+They keep some part of data in-memory some part on hard drive, and they are designed to be very fast as far as data is split across many nodes.